jmwind/bouncifyrn/README.md

 - [x] Animation of powerups to the landing transition
 - [ ] Add tests and CI (buildkite and mac stadium?)
 - [ ] Automate production builds
+- [ ] Path finding algorithm to call the balls "home".
+Not useful, but fun to try.

 - [ ] Get working on Android